2010 in Malaysia

-Tuanku Mizan Zainal Abidin Mosque (Iron Mosque), Putrajaya.
+Tuanku Mizan Zainal Abidin Mosque (Iron Mosque) in Putrajaya, Malaysia.

 The Electric Train Service (ETS) Express.

 This article lists important figures and events in Malaysian public affairs during the year 2010, together with the deaths of notable Malaysians.
-Malaysia Day, 16 September was celebrated as a national holiday for the first time.
+2010 marked is 53rd anniversary of Malaysia's Independence, 16 September was celebrated as a national holiday for the first time of Malaysia Day.